Transfer Mechanisms

 Violet captures the payment from the shopper using your platform's Stripe account.

-A separate transfer operation is then initiated to move funds from your platform account to the merchant's connected account.
+A separate transfer operation is then initiated via Stripe's

 Key Characteristics: